MrDamus/CzasToZycie/site/content/_index.md

 stats:
     heading: Statystyki
     text: Coffee is an amazing part of human culture.
+postepowanie:
+    heading: Postepowanie
+    image: img/illustrations-coffee.svg
+    texts:
+    - text: Coffee is an amazing part of human culture.
+    - text: a dark side too
+    - text: turn this around.
+    - text: return the coffee.
+    - text: trade to the drink’s.
+    - text: empowering and unifying nature.
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."